by Nebula Haze

-Well there’s a solution – a lux meter!
+Well, there’s a solution – a lux meter!
 Lux meters measure brightness.
-“Lux” is the measure of how many lumens per square meter being received at a point in space.
+“Lux” is the measure of how many lumens per square meter are being received at a point in space.
 Lumens is a measure of light.
-So in other words, a lux meter can tell you the amount of light received at any specific point in your grow area.
+So, in other words, a lux meter can tell you the amount of light received at any specific point in your grow area.

 How does a lux meter help you?

-Bigger Yields! – Plants which get more light grow bigger and faster, producing bigger yields.
+Bigger Yields – Plants which get the right amount of light grow faster and produce bigger yields.
 A lux meter helps you find the “sweet spot” for your grow light where your plants get the highest amount of light without getting burned.
 It also helps you space out your plants and try different configurations with your light to maximize the amount of plant matter in the sweet spot.

 Test Your Bulbs – You can use a lux meter to find out when you need to get new bulbs.
-MH/HPS bulbs produce weaker and weaker light over time, so they need to be replaced every few grows (some more than others, for example LEDs can last for years).
-A lux meter can help you know exactly when to replace your stuff.
+Most grow lights with replaceable bulbs get weaker over time and need to be replaced every few grows (some more than others, for example LEDs can last for years).
+A lux meter can help you know exactly when it’s time to replace your bulbs.

 Healthier Growth – You can find out when certain parts of the plant are getting too much or not enough light.
 Lux meters can also help you avoid light burn caused by too-high levels of lux.

 Better Than Your Eyes – It can be difficult to just look at a space and know exactly which parts are getting the most light.
-We try our best, but a lux meter can often show you small adjustments that make a big difference.
+We try our best, but a lux meter can show you small adjustments that make a big difference.
 Sometimes moving a plant or adjusting a grow light by a few inches can make a surprisingly big difference.

-My current grow is the first time I've used a lux meter.
+The grow shown below was the first time I ever used a lux meter.
 For this grow I was using a 250W HPS light for the first time.
 I wasn’t familiar with how far to keep the light away from my plants.
-Luckily I had a lux meter to give me definitive answers.
-I started testing light levels and how they vary with the possition of the light distance and the plants.
+Luckily, I had a lux meter to give me definitive answers.
+I started testing light levels and how they vary with the position of the light distance and the plants.